mrkkrp/philosophy-notes/anthony-kenny-2-medieval-philosophy/historical-overview.md

   do not seek to understand that I may believe; but I believe that I may understand.
 For I believe this too, that unless I believe, I shall not understand.’
-* *On truth* analysis different applications of the word ‘true’—to sentences, to thoughts, to sense-perceptions, to actions, and to things.
+* *On truth* analyses different applications of the word ‘true’—to sentences, to thoughts, to sense-perceptions, to actions, and to things.
   It concludes that there is only a single truth in all things, which is identical with justice.